-In prior roles, Elizabeth served as a principal at a DC-based boutique blockchain practice and as general counsel at a blockchain-based digital identity startup in San Francisco.
-She has counseled global technology companies and startups alike on all aspects of privacy and data protection laws, technology transactions, and global regulatory compliance strategies as an attorney with a major US law firm's blockchain and technology transactions practice group, and as a member of the intellectual property/information technology practice of a major international law firm's London and Abu Dhabi offices.
+As the former in-house policy counsel at a leading digital identity startup, Elizabeth advised senior leadership on foreign and domestic law and policy challenges related to digital identity, blockchain and distributed ledger technology, governance frameworks, and cross-border data protection and privacy matters.
+In prior roles, Elizabeth served as a principal at a DC-based boutique blockchain practice and as as general counsel at a blockchain-based digital identity startup in San Francisco.
+She has counseled global technology companies and startups alike on all aspects of privacy and data protection laws, technology transactions, and regulatory compliance as an attorney with two major international law firms in both the U.S. and the U.K.

 Elizabeth serves as an advisor to the MIT Connection Science Department's Computational Law Report, as a board member of IDPro.org, as a technical advisor to ID2020.org, and as a privacy advisor to trade finance startup IOUze.
 Elizabeth is also actively involved in a number of blockchain-related academic initiatives and interest groups, including through participation in the European Commission’s "EU Blockchain Observatory" and collaboration with the German Blockchain Association's Bundesblock, Stanford Law School's CodeX project, and various Legal Hackers chapters.
 She is also a frequent public speaker.

 Elizabeth holds an A.B. from Harvard College, graduated on the Dean’s List from Vanderbilt University Law School, and obtained an LLM from the London School of Economics, where she earned distinction for her dissertation on media and the law.